anahitasocial/anahita/README.md

 ### Using the Birth Release code

-A **Birth** release is the most recent stable release of Anahita.
+A **Birth** release is a stable release of Anahita.
 Use the following command to create an Anahita project called _myproject_.
 This command automatically downloads all the required files from the [Anahita GitHub repository](https://github.com/anahitasocial):

 `composer create-project anahita/project myproject`